When I Pray for You: Commercial performance

 "When I Pray for You" debuted at number 39 on the Hot Country Songs chart dated February 25, 2017.
 It concurrently debuted at number 7 on the Country Digital Song Sales component chart with 13,000 first-week sales.
 The song also entered both the Christian Digital Song Sales and Christian/Gospel Digital Song Sales charts at number one, marking the group's first appearance on either chart.
 "When I Pray for You" debuted at number three on the Christian Songs chart dated February 25, 2017.
 The song also charted on the Christian Airplay component chart due to unsolicited airplay and reached a peak position of 26.

 Music video

 An official music video premiered on February 3, 2017 accompanying the song's digital release.
-Filmed in Nashville, Tennessee, the video blends performance shots of the group on a riverbank with clips of the film, which stars Sam Worthington, Tim McGraw, and Octavia Spencer.
+Filmed in Nashville, Tennessee, the video blends performance shots of the group on a riverbank with clips of the film, "The Shack 2017" Fantasy/Thriller, which stars Sam Worthington, Tim McGraw, and Octavia Spencer.
 People described the song and its video as a "tear-jerker."